rick-rtt/leapp/DEVELOPMENT.md

 ## Install dependencies

+At a first glance, you can see that Leapp consists of a monorepo structure that contains Leapp Core, Leapp Desktop App, and Leapp CLI.
+Each of these sub-projects contain its _package.json_ and _tsconfig.json_ file.
+We will deepen how the project is structured in the
+_Project Structure_ section.

 Inside the project root folder, run

 ```bash
 nvm use
 ```

-to set the Node.js version to the one specified in the .nvmrc; then, run
+to set the Node.js version to the one specified in the .nvmrc; then, from the root folder, run

 ```bash
 npm install
 ```

-to install all the dependencies specified in the package.json file.
+to install all the dependencies specified in the root package.json file.

+At this point, you can setup the entire project running a [Gushio](https://github.com/Forge-Srl/gushio) script called _setup_ from the root package.json.

+> Gushio* is built on top of battle-tested libraries like commander and shelljs and allows you to write a multiplatform shell script in a single JavaScript file without having to worry about package.json and dependencies installation.
+> * Gushio is pronounced like the italian word "guscio" (IPA: /'guʃʃo/) which means "shell".

+The _setup_ script installs node_modules dependencies for each sub-project, and builds Leapp Core and Leapp CLI.
+To build and run Leapp Desktop App in the development environment, there is a specific script - called _build-and-run-dev_ - available in Leapp Desktop App's package.json.

 ## System Vault